LukasFuchs/GeoModBox.jl/docs/src/man/MomentumOneD.md

 ### Boundary Conditions

-To solve the equations, one needs to define boundary conditions.
+To solve the equations, one needs to define the boundary conditions.
 To properly implement *Dirichlet* and *Neumann* boundary conditions, one needs to describe the velocity at the *ghost nodes* again.
 Similar to the thermal boundary conditions, the value for the velocity at the *ghost nodes* can be defined assuming a constant velocity at the boundary (i.e., *Dirichlet*) or a constant velocity gradient across the boundary (i.e., *Neumann*).
 The velocites are then defined as:

 **Dirichlet**